 is too cold; but Earth is "just right" for lifeforms like us

-present it contains no other planet than the Earth.
-Compare the HZ to
+0.9-1.4 AU.
+At present it contains no planet other than the Earth.

 Many different geophysical processes affect atmospheres, acting to